NYH32O99E1Lg/SmartCubeV1/Readme.md

 # SmartCube

 **SmartCube** is a compact and customizable desk toy using the ESP8266 D1 Mini.
-It features a rechargeable power supply, three input buttons, an SSD1306 OLED display for user interface, and a piezo buzzer for sound.
+It features a rechargeable power supply, three input buttons, an SSD1306 OLED display and a 20mm piezo buzzer for sound.

 ![SmartCube](https://git.kopic.hr/tomislav/SmartCubeV1/raw/branch/main/hardware/pictures/cubez.jpg)